MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-arduino-iot-devkit-az3166-retrieve-twitter-message.md

 ## Test the project

-After app initialization, click and rfelease button A, then gently shake the DevKit board.
+After app initialization, click and release button A, then gently shake the DevKit board.
 This action retrieves a random tweet, which contains the hashtag you specified earlier.
 Within a few seconds, a tweet displays on your DevKit screen:

 ### Arduino application initializing...
 ![Arduino-application-initializing](media/iot-hub-arduino-iot-devkit-az3166-shake-shake/result-1.png)